Powerlearnproject/se-day1-assignment-Tioluwani-codes/README.md

 Debugging and troubleshooting, that can be overcome by collaboration with colleagues

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+Unit testing: Tests individual modules or functions in isolation.
+It ensures that the basic building blocks of software are functioning correctly.
+Integration testing: tests how different modules interact with each other.
+It verifies that modules can work together seamlessly.
+System testing: Tests the entire software system as a whole.
+It ensures that the software meets its functional and non-functional requirements.
+Acceptance testing: Tests the software from the end-user's perspective.
+It vPerifies that the software meets the requirements defined by stakeholders.

 #Part 2: Introduction to AI and Prompt Engineering

 Define prompt engineering and discuss its importance in interacting with AI models.
+Prompt is a piece of text, voice, or image fed into a language model to generate natural language responses.
+Hence, Prompt Engineering is the process of crafting effective and informative text instructions or prompts to guide AI models in performing a desired task.
+Enhances Model Accuracy: Well-crafted prompts provide the AI model with a specific understanding of the task, reducing ambiguity and improving the overall accuracy of its results.
+Facilitates Communication: Clear and concise prompts facilitate smooth communication between humans and AI models, making it easier to convey complex instructions and receive intelligible responses.
+Improves User Interface: Prompts act as the interface between the user and the AI model, enabling intuitive and user-friendly interactions.
+Controls Model Bias: Prompts can influence the model's behavior by guiding it towards desired outcomes or mitigating biases present in the training data.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Vague Prompt: What is the name of a US President?
+Clear Prompt: What is the name of the first Black American President?